Mosiwi/C1K0000/docs/source/arduino_tutorial/basic_tutorial.md

 val: The value assigned to the var.
 ```

 **Global variable** applies to the entire program and is defined outside the stup() and loop() functions, and not inside other functions.
-The "buttonPin", "ledPin", and "buttonState" variables defined in the sample code can be used in stup() and loop() functions, or in other functions.
+The "buttonPin", "ledPin", and "buttonState" variables defined in the example code can be used in stup() and loop() functions, or in other functions.
 ```c++
 Syntax:
 byte buttonPin;